codeborne/klite/TUTORIAL.md

 ## Path parameters

-Let's add a route to get a single todo.
+Let's add a route to get a single TODO.

 First, our Todo class should have an id field: